Configuring TWCS for IoT Sensor Data Streams in Cassandra 4.x/5.x

 pending tasks: 3

 Rollback Path: If thresholds are breached, halt deployment.
-Run nodetool cleanup <keyspace> <table> on non-essential tables to reclaim space, or temporarily increase max_threshold in existing compaction configs to reduce merge frequency until disk utilization drops below 65%.
+Run nodetool cleanup <keyspace> <table> on non-essential tables to reclaim space, or temporarily raise max_threshold on existing tables to reduce merge frequency until utilization drops below 65%.

-Rollback Path: If active repairs are detected, defer TWCS migration.
-Monitor with nodetool netstats until completion.
-If a repair hangs, terminate all in-flight repair sessions via the JMX StorageService.forceTerminateAllRepairSessions operation (or restart the affected node), then run nodetool repair -pr on a single node to re-establish a clean streaming state before proceeding.
+Rollback Path: If active repairs are detected, defer the migration and poll nodetool netstats until they complete.
+If a repair hangs, terminate in-flight sessions via the JMX StorageService.forceTerminateAllRepairSessions operation (or restart the affected node), then run nodetool repair -pr on a single node to re-establish a clean streaming state before proceeding.

-The following Python automation applies TWCS configuration only when necessary, preventing redundant ALTER TABLE operations that trigger unnecessary SSTable rewrites.
-It aligns compaction_window_size with data retention TTL and enforces strict threshold limits.
-Official driver documentation and connection pooling best practices are referenced in the Python Cassandra Driver specification.
+The automation below applies TWCS only when the table is not already on it, preventing a redundant ALTER TABLE that would trigger unnecessary SSTable rewrites.
+It aligns compaction_window_size with the retention TTL and enforces strict thresholds.
+The same driver session pattern underpins the Python monitoring for Cassandra compaction tooling you should wire in afterward.

 #!/usr/bin/env python3